nadiahpk/nadiahpk.github.io/about.markdown

 Previously,
 I have worked on [nonparametric methods for estimating undetected extinctions](/category/undiscovered_extinctions).
-I was [at University of Queensland](http://x-ed.net/), Australia, working on the [Qualitative Modelling](https://nadiah.org/category/conservation/qualitative-modelling-conservation/) framework in the context of pest control.
+Before that, I was [at University of Queensland](http://x-ed.net/), Australia, working on the [Qualitative Modelling](https://nadiah.org/category/conservation/qualitative-modelling-conservation/) framework in the context of pest control.
-Before that I was in [Lund, Sweden](https://www.biology.lu.se/research/research-groups/theoretical-population-ecology-and-evolution-group), using adaptive dynamics to model the phenological response of migratory birds to climate change.
+Before that, I was in [Lund, Sweden](https://www.biology.lu.se/research/research-groups/theoretical-population-ecology-and-evolution-group), using adaptive dynamics to model the phenological response of migratory birds to climate change.
-And before that I did a post-doc at CSIRO Entomology in Canberra, and did my PhD with Hugh Possingham at the University of Queensland.
+And before that, I did a post-doc at CSIRO Entomology in Canberra, and did my PhD with Hugh Possingham at the University of Queensland.
 Both of these focused on complex systems, mathematical ecology and modelling.

 <!-- I am also working on theoretical models for evolution of partnership / cooperation with [Hanna Kokko](https://en.wikipedia.org/wiki/Hanna_Kokko) at University of Zurich.-->